 I made kids understand the "WHY" of my rules and discipline.

-I stopped saying, "Because I said so" because no one likes that.
+I stopped saying, "Because I said so."
+No one likes that.

-I shared personal experiences of how I was bullied so they understand.
+I shared experiences of how I was bullied so they understand.

 I stop all behavior that remotely smells of bullying.